Teenagers at an internet cafe in Beijing in 1998

 The platform organized a seven-day livestreaming event on Douyin in June after its closure went viral on Weibo.
 They aimed to raise 3 million yuan through crowdfunding to restart the server at the very least.
 However, due to the team’s inexperience in livestreaming, they didn’t even reach one-tenth of their initial goal.

 “They didn’t do a good job promoting the event.
 I didn’t know about it until it was over.
-Although Douyin is a major player in short videos, it doesn’t overlap much with Tianya’s audience,” says Sky.
+Although Douyin is a major player in short videos, it doesn’t overlap much with Tianya’s audience,” says Liu.

 Livestreaming on Douyin is now one of the most popular forms of engaging with the audience online